intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ```

 ### No Space Left on Device
-This error may happens when your disk even free space, the reason could be:
+This error may happen when your disk even has free space, the reason could be:
-1. Inodes get not enough space and running out.
+1. Inodes get not have enough space and run out.
-2. Files which were deleted while processes are still running and keeping the space reserved.
+2. Files that were deleted while processes were still running and keeping the space reserved.

 To solve this issue, please follow the steps below:
 1. Checkout Spaces on Inodes

-   Please check the space on available inodes using the command as below:
+   Please check the space on available inodes using the command below:
       ```bash
       sudo df -i
       ```

-   Then you will see the overview information of all Inodes and the uses situation.
+   Then you will see the overview information of all Inodes and the availability state.
    ```bash
    Filesystem       Inodes   IUsed    IFree IUse% Mounted on udev           98880204    3552 98876652    1% /dev